 Accounts receivable consists primarily of receivables from vendors for certain promotional programs, magazine advertising and other miscellaneous receivables and are presented net of any allowances for doubtful accounts.
 Accounts receivable also includes receivables from Landlords for tenant improvement allowances.
 Vendor receivable balances are generally presented on a gross basis separate from any related payable due.
 Allowance for doubtful accounts is calculated based on historical experience and application of the specific identification method.
-Allowance for doubtful accounts totaled \$0.1 million as of each of September 30, 2020 and 2019.
+Allowance for doubtful accounts totaled \$0.2 million and \$0.1 million as of September 30, 2023 and 2022, respectively.